COVID what's next: Pa. companies brace for second shutdown

 Business leaders have largely praised the federal relief package that came in mid-April.

 Early on, the federal government began paying companies to retain workers and stay open.
-The $2 trillion CARES Act included $659 billion in Paycheck Protection Program "loans," which were "fully forgiven" after the company used the money to cover payroll, mortgages, rent or utilities.
+The $2 trillion CARES Act included $659 billion in payment protection program "loans," which were "fully forgiven" after the company used the money to cover payroll, mortgages, rent or utilities.

-It’s impossible to tell exactly how much PPP money was given out or tally the exact number of jobs saved.
+It’s impossible to tell exactly how much PPP money was give out or tally the exact number of jobs saved.
 Here’s why:

 For PPP payments exceeding $150,000, the name of the company was disclosed but not the exact amount of money the company got.
 Payments are categorized in amounts such as "$1 million to $2 million" or "$5 million to $10 million."

-Note: Editor's Note: COVID-19 killed tens of thousands in the Northeast, caused massive unemployment and wrecked the economy.
-In an ongoing series of stories, the USA TODAY Network Atlantic Group, 37 news sites including the Bucks County Courier and The Intelligencer, examines what the government got wrong in its response to the virus, what policies eventually worked — and why we remain vulnerable if the coronavirus strikes harder in the fall.